What are the functions of the Division of Drinking Water?

-The Utah Drinking Water Board (DWB) is an 11 person board appointed by the Governor.
+The Utah Drinking Water Board (DWB) is a 9-person board appointed by the Governor.
 It is empowered by Title 19, Chapter 4 of the Utah Code to adopt rules governing the design, operation, and maintenance of Utah’s public drinking water systems.
-The Board meets monthly and the public is invited to attend.
+The Board meets monthly, and the public is invited to attend.
 See Utah Drinking Water Board for more information.

 Does the federal government or EPA regulate Utah’s public drinking water systems?